Artidjo Alkostar

-Dr. Artidjo Alkostar, SH, MH.
-(May 22, 1948 – February 28, 2021) was an Indonesian lawyer, judge and legal academic.
+Artidjo Alkostar (22 May 1948 – 28 February 2021) was an Indonesian lawyer, judge and legal academic.
 He served as a Supreme Court Judge and Chairman of the Criminal Chamber of the Supreme Court of the Republic of Indonesia, where he was famous for his verdicts that tended to increase sentences for convicted corruption cases and the dissenting opinions he issued in several major cases.
 At the end of his life, he served as a member of the Supervisory Board of the Corruption Eradication Commission for the period of 2019–2023.

 Early life and education

 Artidjo Alkostar was born in Situbondo, East Java.
 His father and mother were both from Sumenep, Madura.
 Artidjo earned a law degree (S.H.) at the Faculty of Law at Universitas Islam Indonesia, Yogyakarta in 1976 and a master's degree (LL.M.) at Northwestern University, Chicago, United States in 2002.
 At Northwestern, Artidjo wrote a dissertation on Human Rights Court in the Indonesian justice system.
 He underwent training as a human rights lawyer at Columbia University for six months.